ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

-The TSP also programs the Secure Physical Timer in the Arm Generic Timer block to raise a periodic interrupt (every half a second) for the purpose of testing interrupt management across all the software components listed in 2.1
+The TSP also programs the Secure Physical Timer in the Arm Generic Timer block to raise a periodic interrupt (every half a second) for the purpose of testing interrupt management across all the software components listed in `Software components`_.

 Interrupt handling
 ------------------

-This section describes in detail the role of each software component (see Section 2.1) in handling an interrupt of a particular type.
+This section describes in detail the role of each software component (see Section `Software components`_) in handling an interrupt of a particular type.

 EL3 runtime firmware
 ~~~~~~~~~~~~~~~~~~~~